JetBrains/kotlin/INTEROP.md

 </div>

-The most "natural" placement is object `nativeHeap`.
+The most "natural" placement is in the object `nativeHeap`.
-It corresponds to allocating native memory with `malloc` and provides additional `.free()` operation to free allocated memory:
+It corresponds to allocating native memory with `malloc` and provides an additional `.free()` operation to free allocated memory:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>